StatsRhian/personal-website/content/authors/rhian/_index.md

 ---
 authors:
 - rhian
-bio: I love all things #RStats and Statistics.
+bio: Enthusiastic about R and statistics
 education:
   courses:
   - course: PhD in Statistics and Operational Research